 A variety of resource centers are available for student learning and testing.
 The nursing laboratory provides the space and contact resource for students to practice and test mastery of skills used in patient care.
-The Maki library contains a large collection of nursing texts, journals and web cites for student use.
+The Maki library contains a large collection of nursing texts, journals and websites for student use.
 Students are encouraged to use the library.
 The Teaching Learning Center (TLC) offers opportunity to strengthen academic skills in all course subjects.
 Tutoring services are available once individual arrangements have been made.

 Computers are available in the Maki Library, the Business Computer Lab (also in the Maki Library), and in the nursing computer lab (Mannerheim Hall Room 211) for student learning.
 Use of this equipment in the Nursing and Business labs can be scheduled through an instructor or lab personnel.
 Computers in the nursing lab are restricted for use by the nursing students.
 Printing is available in the Maki Library.
 Print cards are issued to each student at the start of each semester.
+Students are not to use Nursing Department printers unless authorized to do so.